Safeguarding & Welfare

 Do NOT conduct your own investigation.
 If your concerns relate to the actions or behaviour of a member of staff (which could suggest that she/he is unsuitable to work with children) then you should report this to the Head Teacher (or the Chair of Governors if the concern relates to the Head Teacher) – who will undertake the appropriate actions.

 Below are a number of links that relate to safeguarding at St Hugh Of Lincoln Catholic Primary.
-If you have any questions about safeguarding please come and speak to Mrs Grace, Mrs Harper or Mrs Pickard.
+If you have any questions about safeguarding please come and speak to Mrs Grace, Mrs Pickard or Mr Davies.
 You can also visit the NSPCC website by clicking on their link for extra resources and information.

 NSPCC Children's Services